instana/openapi/spec/descriptions/tagSyntheticResults.md

 2. *direction* either ascending (ASC) or descending (DESC)

 **tagFilters** It serves as a filter to narrow down return results.
 The name of a tagFilter is the metric name.
+It will be replaced by **tagFilterExpression**.

+**tagFilterExpression** It serves as a filter to narrow down return results.
+Its type can be either EXPRESSION or TAG_FILTER with logical operators AND or OR.`

+A payload only needs either tagFilters or tagFilterExpression as a filter, not both.

-### Sample payload to get a list of Synthetic test results
+### Sample payload to get a list of Synthetic test results with tagFilters
 ```json
 {
   "syntheticMetrics":["response_time","response_size"],